Stadium Design and Use

 An important part of our vision for the expanded Anfield Road stand is to retain the unique atmosphere at Anfield and improve the experience for our visitors and fans including improved concourses, hospitality lounge and relocation of the current Family Park.

-If consented, these proposals will make Anfield one of the largest stadiums in the Premier League and would take the overall capacity to over 61,000.
-Whilst a number of respondents wanted to see an even bigger Stadium, our detailed plans retain the previously shared capacity of around 7,000 additional seats, plus sports bar lounge / hospitality facilities.
+When complete the redevelopment of the Anfield Road stand will make Anfield one of the largest stadiums in the Premier League and would take the overall capacity to over 61,000.
+The changes will add 7,000 additional seats, made up of around 5,200 general admission seats and around 1,800 seats with sports bar lounge / hospitality facilities.
 This proposed capacity increase is the maximum achievable whilst complying with stadium design, safety and comfort standards.

 View of the proposed Anfield Road Stand and Main Stand corner